Under Trump Appointee, Consumer Protection Agency Seen Helping Payday Lenders

 Payday lenders appear to have a powerful friend in Washington.

-Former Republican congressman Mick Mulvaney is the interim head of the Consumer Financial Protection Bureau.
+Former Republican Rep. Mick Mulvaney is the interim head of the Consumer Financial Protection Bureau.
 He was appointed by President Trump amid an ongoing a power struggle for control of the bureau.

 Watchdog groups are up in arms because, under Mulvaney, the CFPB has put on hold a rule that would restrict payday lenders and their high-interest-rate loans.
-The agency has also dropped a lawsuit against online lenders charging 900-percent interest rates.
-Critics say these moves are payback for campaign contributions to Mulvaney when he was a lawmaker.
+The agency has also dropped a lawsuit against online lenders charging 900 percent interest rates.
+Critics say these moves are payback for campaign contributions to Mulvaney when he was a congressman representing South Carolina.

-Payday lenders say if you need some money fast, they provide a valuable service.
-And that's how some customers feel too at the Advance America storefront in little a strip mall in Pawtucket, R.I.
+Payday lenders say that if you need some money fast, they provide a valuable service.
+And that is how some customers feel at the Advance America storefront in a little strip mall in Pawtucket, R.I.

-One of those customers is auto mechanic Rafael Mercedes, who says he came to the branch the first time when he needed some parts to fix his own car.
-"My car broke down and I needed money right then and there," he says.
+One of those customers is auto mechanic Rafael Mercedes, who says he first came to the branch when he needed some parts to fix his own car.
+"My car broke down, and I needed money right then and there," he says.

 Mercedes says he borrowed $450 and had to pay $45 in interest for the two-week loan.
-In order to get the loan, he left a check for the lender to cash the day he got paid by his employer.
-That's why they're called payday loans.
+In order to get the loan, he left a check for the lender to cash the day he got paid by his employer, hence the term payday loans.

 Borrowing the same amount of money on a credit card for two weeks wouldn't cost anything if he paid it back.
 But Mercedes says he has bad credit and no longer uses credit cards because he had bigger debt problems when he did.

 "I'd prefer not to get into that big mess again," he says.
-"The people here are friendly and I don't know, it just works for me."
+"The people here are friendly, and I don't know, it just works for me."

 And if it means someone like Mercedes can get a needed car repair in order to get to work when money is tight, what's the problem?